alexander-nichols/capstone-project/Data_Sheet.md

 TBC

 **Is there a label or target associated with each instance?** _If so, please provide a description._ <br>
+No. All numerical data, including life expectancy, is provided for each Country from the period 2000-2015.

 **Is there any missing information from individual instances?** _If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text._ <br>
 No.